austonpramodh/prune-gcr/README.md

                        ago.
   --keep-at-least N    keep at least N images, even if they are older than the
                        cutoff date.
 Defaults to 50.
+  --filter-tags EXP    only prune images with the tags matching the regular
+                       expression
 ```